AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 7.2 SDP Parameters
-The receiver MUST ignore any fmtp parameter unspecified in this document.
+The receiver MUST ignore any fmtp parameter not specified in this document.

 #### 7.2.1 Mapping of Media Subtype Parameters to SDP